bladeba/MSX/Enhanced Games/Galious - enhanced/readme.md

 ##
 Thanks to:

-  - Fernando Garcia: He helped us with the "*fast music replayer*" and "*BOSS movement*" routines...a super programmer!!
+  - Fernando Garcia: He helped us with the "*fast music replayer*" and "*BOSS movement*" routines...
+You're a super programmer!!
 Thanks for all!!
   - FRS: thanks for allow me to use your Turbo FIX routine...
 I love it!!
   - WYZ: thanks for all your help and trust
   - Toni Galvez: you're an artist!!
 Thanks for your cooperation